 Be sure to leave a comment to let Dee and I both know what you think of her story!

 The terms “minimalist” and “minimalist wardrobe” may sound strange and fairly unknown to many, but for me, they have become a part of who I am.
-Today I want to take the time to share with you guys my decision to leave Jamaica and settle elsewhere.
+Today, I want to share my decision to leave Jamaica and settle elsewhere with you guys.
 I also want to help you understand why I started my minimalist wardrobe and how you can start one too.